altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 ## Eager initialization of persistence plugin
 - By default, persistence plugins are started on-demand, as they are used.
 - In some case, however, it might be beneficial to start a certain plugin eagerly.
-- In order to do that, you should first add `akka.persistence.Persistence` under the `akka.extensions key`.
+- In order to do that, you should first add `akka.persistence.Persistence` under the `akka.extensions` key.
 - Then, specify the IDs of plugins you wish to start automatically
     - under `akka.persistence.journal.auto-start-journals`
     - and `akka.persistence.snapshot-store.auto-start-snapshot-stores`.
-- For example, if you want eager initialization for the leveldb journal plugin and the local snapshot store plugin,
+- For example, if you want eager initialization for the LevelDB journal plugin and the local snapshot store plugin,
     - your configuration should look like this:
 ```hocon
 akka {